-Traditionally the economic sphere used to advocate for closer ties with China, with a very high-profile representative: former Prime Minister Jean-Pierre Raffarin.However, with the drastic degradation of the business environment in China over the past years, the business sector seems more skeptical about the growth perspectives and the opportunity to expand in China, with several exceptions which strongly depend on the Chinese market: aeronautics and luxury goods.
+Traditionally the economic sphere used to advocate for closer ties with China, with a very high-profile representative: former Prime Minister Jean-Pierre Raffarin.
+However, with the drastic degradation of the business environment in China over the past years, the business sector seems more skeptical about the growth perspectives and the opportunity to expand in China, with several exceptions which strongly depend on the Chinese market: aeronautics and luxury goods.

-The Ministry for Europe and Foreign Affairs is especially silent on China Finally, within the French political landscape, the first observation is that China is not a major topic.
+Finally, within the French political landscape, the first observation is that China is not a major topic.
 Generally speaking, the political elite's interest in China is rather low and the expertise is even lower.
-Even if some political leaders from Les Républicains (right), La France Insoumise (far left) and the French Communist Party made positive comments about the Chinese political regime, the French public opinion broadly shares negative views on China, regardless of political affiliation - negative views of between 58 percent and 69 percent in 2020.
+Even if some political leaders from Les Républicains (right), La France Insoumise (far left) and the French Communist Party made positive comments about the Chinese political regime, the French public opinion broadly shares negative views on China, regardless of political affiliation - negative views of between 58 percent and 69 percent in 2020.157

 If the consensus is clear among the public, it is much harder to find within political parties.
-The Presidential majority (Renaissance and affiliated) follows the government's line, and therefore keeps a low profile on China, with the notable exception of the Résolution acknowledging the genocidal nature of the repression of the Uyghurs, endorsed by almost every MP from the majority in January 2022.
+The Presidential majority (Renaissance and affiliated) follows the government's line, and therefore keeps a low profile on China, with the notable exception of the Résolution acknowledging the genocidal nature of the repression of the Uyghurs, endorsed by almost every MP from the majority in January 2022.158